iipc/awesome-web-archiving/README.md

 * [webarchive-indexing](https://github.com/ikreymer/webarchive-indexing) - Tools for bulk indexing of WARC/ARC files on Hadoop, EMR or local file system.

+* [The Archive Browser](https://archivebrowser.c3.cx/) - The Archive Browser is a program that lets you browse the contents of archives, as well as extract them.
+It will let you open files from inside archives, and lets you preview them using Quick Look.
+WARC is supported.
+(OSX only, Proprietary app)

 #### Analysis

 * [ArchiveSpark](https://github.com/helgeho/ArchiveSpark) (Stable) - An Apache Spark framework (not only) for Web Archives that enables easy data processing, extraction as well as derivation.